KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: Conclusion

 \section{Conclusion}

-In this work, we introduced KuaiSearch, to the best of our knowledge, the largest e-commerce search dataset currently available, built from authentic logs of the Kuaishou platform to faithfully reflect industrial retrieval processes.
-By utilizing real user queries, product metadata, and diverse user behaviors, KuaiSearch provides a solid foundation for e-commerce search research.
-The dataset spans key stages of the search pipeline—\emph{recall}, \emph{ranking}, and \emph{relevance judgment}—supporting a wide range of research on personalized e-commerce search.
-Moreover, KuaiSearch preserves real user queries and natural-language product texts, without applying popularity-based filtering, thus naturally covering long-tail products and cold-start users, and faithfully reflecting the data distribution found in real-world e-commerce environments.
-Through comprehensive dataset analysis and benchmark evaluations, we demonstrate the advantages of KuaiSearch for e-commerce search research.
-We hope that KuaiSearch will encourage further research on integrating large language models with e-commerce search systems, ultimately enhancing the performance of these systems in real-world applications.
+In this work, we introduced KuaiSearch, an e-commerce search dataset built from authentic logs of the Kuaishou platform to faithfully reflect real-world search scenarios.
+By preserving real user queries, natural-language product texts, product metadata, and diverse user behaviors, KuaiSearch provides a realistic foundation for large-scale e-commerce search research.
+The dataset provides benchmark data and settings for \emph{recall}, \emph{ranking}, and \emph{relevance judgment}, supporting the systematic evaluation of diverse methods for each task within the same real-world e-commerce domain.
+Moreover, KuaiSearch preserves authentic search behaviors without applying popularity-based filtering, thus naturally covering long-tail products and cold-start users and faithfully reflecting the data distribution observed in real-world e-commerce environments.
+Through comprehensive dataset analysis and benchmark evaluations on representative tasks, we demonstrate the effectiveness and practical value of KuaiSearch as a high-quality public research resource for e-commerce search.
+We hope that KuaiSearch will encourage further research on integrating large language models with e-commerce search systems and facilitate the development of more robust and effective methods, ultimately enhancing the overall performance of these systems in real-world applications.